bengtmartensson/ABeacon/README.md

 # ABeacon

-This project consists of a class implementing an AMX-compatible beacon on an Arduino with Ethernet card.
+This project consists of a class implementing an AMX-compatible beacon on an Arduino with Ethernet card using W5100 or WS5500.
-Both the new Ethernet2 library (supporting W5500 chip shields) and the old Ethernet library are supported.
+Both the new Ethernet2 library (supporting W5500 chip shields (only)) and the old Ethernet library are supported.
 To use the Ethernet2 library, define `ETHERNET_REVISION` to 2 in `Beacon.h`.
+ However, it is better to use version 2.0.0 (or later) of the "Ethernet" library, since it supports both chips, auto-detecting during runtime.

 The AMX beacon protocol is described e.g. [here](http://www.globalcache.com/files/docs/API-GC-100.pdf).